sposterkil/sposterkil.github.io/resume/index.md

 #Résumé

 ##Skills
-I am skilled in Python and Java programming, familiar with C#; comfortable in the UNIX shell; and I know my way around Windows, Mac, and Linux-based operating systems.
+I am skilled in Python, Java, and C programming, familiar with C#; comfortable in the UNIX shell; and I know my way around Windows, Mac, and Linux-based operating systems.
+I'm also proficient with the Git version control system.

 ##Education
-I am currently a rising senior at [Case Western Reserve University](http://case.edu/).
+I am currently a senior with one semester to go at [Case Western Reserve University](http://case.edu/).

 ###College
-I am a Computer Science student of the Class of 2015 at [Case Western](http://case.edu/), in Cleveland, Ohio.
+I am a Computer Science student of the Class of 2016 at [Case Western](http://case.edu/), in Cleveland, Ohio.

 ###High School
 I was homeschooled through [Clonlara School](http://www.clonlara.org/), a private, accredited, home-based education program, Class of 2011.